danrmzz/cis4004-group14/README.md

 # USE OF AI DECLARATION

 ## Claude AI was used sparingly on the back-end, primarily with debugging.
-This was incredibly helpful when back-end team was stuck on connecting MySQL and the stock API together with the web app and transferring data from the API to the database.
+This was incredibly helpful when the back-end team was stuck trying to connect MySQL and the stock API together with the web app and transferring data from the API to the database.